The Cyan Language: Final Prototypes and Methods

 \section{Final Prototypes and Methods}

-A prototype declared as final meaning that it cannot be inherited. \begin{cyan} public final object Int ... end ... public object MyInt extends Int ... end \end{cyan} There would be a compile-time error in the inheritance of the final prototype {\tt Int} by {\tt MyInt}.
+A prototype whose declaration is not preceded by ``{\tt open}'' cannot be inherited.
+It is a {\tt final} prototype. \begin{cyan} object Int ... end ... object MyInt extends Int ... end \end{cyan} There would be a compile-time error in the inheritance of the final prototype {\tt Int} by {\tt MyInt}.